Cobra Kai stars Tanner Buchanan and Mary Mouser announce engagement on red carpet

 Cobra Kai stars Tanner Buchanan and Mary Mouser confirm relationship after years of speculation

-The longtime friends have been staring on ‘Cobra Kai’ together since 2018
+The longtime friends have been starring in ‘Cobra Kai’ together since 2018

 Your support helps us to tell the story